arsalla/resumewebsite/README.md

 Iniitially, I thought this was going to work because I was only viewing on fullscreen.
 However, when minimizing my browser, I realized that the pixels were based on screen resolution, causing what used to be centered to turn into a left skewed button.
 NOT ideal.

-I tried exploring options like wrapping the buttons into <div>, but even then I had issues.
-This time, applying <div> would just completely remove the styling I had specific to each button.
+I tried exploring options like wrapping the buttons into div, but even then I had issues.
+This time, applying div would just completely remove the styling I had specific to each button.
 Very annoying.
 In this version, I just left the buttons in their default state.
 Maybe I will come back to this and fix them later.
 I do plan on purchasing the domain sameharsalla.com and hosting a MUCH more advanced and polished website for job/internship recruitment purposes in college.

 Finally, shoutout to Font Awesome for the sick icon library